AlbertGBena/RaProM/README.md

 # ImproveProcessRawMrr
-Scripts to process data from raw Mrr to netcdf
+Script to process data from raw Mrr to netcdf

-The main script is RaProM_v0.py and it is necessary the next libarries:
+The main script is RaProM_v0.py and it is necessary the next libraries:

 numpy , version 1.14.5

 miepython, version 1.3.0

-To execute the script you must to open with prompt, and in the folder where is the py write: python RaProM_v0.py
+To execute the script you must to open with window command (window prompt), and in the folder where is the py write:

+python RaProM_v0.py

 The script ask you where is the raw data to process, you must write the correct root: c:\mrrdata\tes\